 In 1969, VEC expanded its territory into southern Vermont through a merger with Halifax Electric Cooperative, and in 1970, VEC acquired the International Electric Company serving the Derby Line area along the Canadian border.
 VEC more than doubled its membership in 2004 with the acquisition of Citizens Communications Company’s Vermont Electric Division.

 Two years later, recognizing that members in the Southern District could be more efficiently served by another distribution utility already serving much of this territory, VEC sold its Southern District in Windham and Windsor counties to Central Vermont Public Service (CVPS).
 This district served approximately 2,770 members, including twelve members in three towns in Massachusetts on the Vermont border.
-VEC sold service to those members of Western Massachusetts Electric Company (WMECO).
+VEC sold service to those members to the Western Massachusetts Electric Company (WMECO).